rkgeekoftheweek/Data-Engineering---Projects/README.md

 **The Project Journey**

-The projects will take you on a journey where you’ll assume the role of a Data Engineer at a fabricated data streaming company called “Sparkify” as it scales its data engineering in both size and sophistication.
+The projects will take you on a journey where you’ll assume the role of a Data Engineer at a fabricated **data streaming company called “Sparkify”** as it scales its data engineering in both size and sophistication.
 You’ll work with simulated data of listening behavior, as well as a wealth of metadata related to songs and artists.
 You’ll start working with a small amount of data, with low complexity, processed and stored on a single machine.
 By the end, you’ll develop a sophisticated set of data pipelines to work with massive amounts of data processed and stored on the cloud.
 There are five projects in the program.
 Below is a description of each.

 **Project 1 - Data Modeling**

 In this project, you’ll model user activity data for a music streaming app called Sparkify.
 The project is done in two parts.
 You’ll create a database and import data stored in CSV and JSON files, and model the data.
 You’ll do this first with a relational model in Postgres, then with a NoSQL data model with Apache Cassandra.
 You’ll design the data models to optimize queries for understanding what songs users are listening to.
-For PostgreSQL, you will also define Fact and Dimension tables and insert data into your new tables.
-For Apache Cassandra, you will model your data to help the data team at Sparkify answer queries about app usage.
+For **PostgreSQL**, you will also define Fact and Dimension tables and insert data into your new tables.
+For **Apache Cassandra**, you will model your data to help the data team at Sparkify answer queries about app usage.
 You will set up your Apache Cassandra database tables in ways to optimize writes of transactional data on user sessions.

 **Project 2 - Cloud Data Warehousing**

 In this project, you’ll move to the cloud as you work with larger amounts of data.
-You are tasked with building an ELT pipeline that extracts Sparkify’s data from S3, Amazon’s popular storage system.
-From there, you’ll stage the data in Amazon Redshift and transform it into a set of fact and dimensional tables for the Sparkify analytics team to continue finding insights in what songs their users are listening to.
+You are tasked with building an ELT pipeline that extracts Sparkify’s data from **S3**, Amazon’s popular storage system.
+From there, you’ll stage the data in** Amazon Redshift** and transform it into a set of fact and dimensional tables for the Sparkify analytics team to continue finding insights in what songs their users are listening to.

 **Project 3 - Data Lakes with Apache Spark**